W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: The free-field theory: a probabilistic perspective

 \subsubsection{Gaussian Free Fields}

-In the setting of the free-field theory that we will consider in this document, we will work with a random (generalized) function with values in the Euclidean space $\a$.
-This random function can be properly defined based on a vectorial GFF $\X$, which is a random Gaussian distribution that satisfies the property that for any pair of vectors $u,v\in\a$ and $x\neq y\in\C$:
+In this document, we will work with a random (generalized) function with values in the Euclidean space $\a$.
+It is defined based on a vectorial GFF $\X$, which is a random Gaussian distribution that satisfies the property that for any $u,v\in\a$ and $x\neq y\in\C$:

-where $G$ is the Green kernel introduced in Equation~\eqref{eq:green}.
-In particular this random distribution satisfies $\X\eqlaw \X\circ\theta$ and more generally for any M\"obius transform of the plane $\psi$ we have in agreement with~\cite[Proposition 2.3]{DKRV} that